glamod/marine-user-guide2/docs/source/index.rst

   * source_deck_list: ascii file with a list of the *sid-dck* partitions to process

+.. _qi_counts_sd_section:

 Monthly time series of selected quality indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Monthly summaries of categorical counts of quality indicators in the header table for every *sid-dck* data partition.
+Monthly time series of quality indicators' value counts for every *sid-dck* data partition.
 These are additionally, split in counts by main platform types (ships and buoys) and include the total number of reports.
 They are stored in ascii pipe separated files.

-The configuration file, :ref:`qi_counts_config_sd`, includes very limited parameterization, with the platform type segregation pending to be \
+The configuration file monthly_qi_sd.json ( :ref:`qi_counts_sd`), includes very
-parameterized.
+limited parameterization, basically the data paths.
+The python script only works on the CDM header table quality indicators.

-A launcher bash script configures a SLURM job for each *sid-dck* data partition and each quality indicator (currently only report_quality and duplicate_status) and logs to *log_dir*/*sid-dck/*config_file*-*qi*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.
+A launcher bash script configures a SLURM job for each *sid-dck* data partition and each quality indicator (currently only report_quality and duplicate_status) and logs to *log_dir*/*sid-dck*/*config_file*-*qi*.*ext*, with *ext* being *ok* or *failed* depending on job termination status.

 .. code-block:: bash

-   ./marine-user-guide/data_summaries_sd/qi_counts_ts.slurm log_dir config_file source_deck_list
+   ./marine-user-guide/data_summaries_sd/monthly_qi_sd.slurm log_dir monthly_qi_sd.json source_deck_list

 where:

-  * log_dir: is created by the launcher script if does not exist
-  * config_file: :ref:`qi_counts_config_sd`
+  * log_dir: the logging directory is assumed to be split in the source-deck data partitions.
+It is normally */level2/log* in the directory where the data is.
+    It needs to be input to the launcher as this script can be run either on the individual release directories or on the marine-user-guide data directories.
   * source_deck_list: ascii file with a list of the *sid-dck* partitions to process